Newspaper Page Text

 did not want to go to the hospital.

-“I want to go to Sunday school,”
+"I want to go to Sunday school.”

 he said.

-Miss Ramsey. treated at the hos
+Mis.; Ramsey, treated at the hos

 pital. was found to have no serious

 injuries.
-Junior was nof injured al
+Junior was noj injured al

 though his head left a dent in the